substratusai/kubeai/docs/how-to/observability-with-prometheus-stack.md

 # Configure Observability with Prometheus Stack

-KubeAI provides a PodMonitor resource that can be used to scrape metrics for vLLM metrics.
+KubeAI provides a vLLM PodMonitor resource to scrape vLLM metrics.

 The podMonitor can be enabled by using the following KubeAI helm values:

 ```yaml
 metrics: